ryuhei-mori/tinyfft/README.md

 # Tiny FFT
-A tiny implementation of Fast Fourier Transform for sizes power of 2
+A tiny implementation of the fast Fourier transform for sizes power of 2

     clang -O3 tinyfft.c -c